Vintage and Thrift Store Shopping in Nice – with interactive map!

 Now go back up the street to where you were, and continue on rue de la Poissonerie which quickly turns into rue Benoit Bunico; just keep going until you see the sidewalk sales racks beckoning you in to O’Chineur, ‘the bargain hunter’.
 It may be tiny but it lives up to its name, as Laure keeps it stocked with lots of well-chosen variety.
 What sets her apart?
 The price!
 Check out her latest finds on her Facebook and Instagram pages.
 Afternoons only.
 8 rue Benoit Bunico

-And finally, at the end of rue Benoit Bunico, the finish line: Step into a time warp at the trippy Hippy Market is just one big hilarious flashback from the 60’s and 70’s, with music and memories to match, and clothes that are a blast from the past: cut off jeans, peasant blouses, bell bottoms, Keds high tops, vintage aloha shirts, macrame purses, tie dye… it goes on and on, just like the summer of love.
+And finally, at the end of rue Benoit Bunico, the finish line: Step into a time warp at the trippy Hippy Market for one big hilarious flashback from the 60’s and 70’s.
+With music and memories to match, the clothes are a blast from the past: cut off jeans, peasant blouses, bell bottoms, Keds high tops, vintage aloha shirts, macramé purses, tie dye… it goes on and on, just like the summer of love.
 3 rue Benoit Bunico

 Ready for a little break or maybe even some lunch?
 To keep in the theme, head to Café des Chineurs just off Place Garibaldi at the top of rue Bonaparte (to the left of the Hotel Geneve sign), for a fun café designed by die-hard vintage/retro aficionados, fully decorated with their antique market finds and full of beautiful mismatched place settings.
 The cuisine is French tapas, so you can have a snack, lunch or just a coffee or glass of wine.